devedse/NodeGypBufferUtilErrors/README.md

 # NodeGypBufferUtilErrors
 When doing an install of Web3 with the latest version of Node & NPM it shows errors even though the npm install seems to complete

+For Linux I don't see any errors.
+(See Travis build)

 ## Build status

 | Travis (Linux/Osx build) | AppVeyor (Windows build) |